Skip to main content

 Grid Ref: TG159412

 Old Wood is situated in an Area of Outstanding Natural Beauty on the North Norfolk coast.
-It contains a mix of conifer and broadleaf trees such as oak, sweet chestnut and beech – many hundreds of years old.
+It contains a mix of conifer and broadleaf trees such as oak, sweet chestnut, and beech, which are many hundreds of years old.
 It also includes a delightful sculpture trail to add variety to your walk beneath the boughs.
 The best access point is on Pretty Corner Lane.

 Photo credit: https://www.visitnorthnorfolk.com/